 The major and/or minor subject areas listed on your certificate are known as "Endorsements."
 Know your endorsement codes and which classes you are certified to teach.

 In order to be valid, teaching certificates must be signed and notarized.
 Certificates may be notarized by Cindi Hoekstra in the Education Department, or at most banks and credit unions.

 Other States and Provinces

 If you hope to teach a particular subject in a certain state or province, it is wise to investigate your options early on to determine which majors, minors, and grade levels you should pursue at Calvin.
 Although the Michigan certificate will transfer to other states, not all states offer certification in the exact same subjects and grade level combinations that Michigan offers.
-Contact the state or province department of education to find out which major/minor and program (elementary or secondary) you need to complete at Calvin.
+Contact Calvin's certification officer for advice about choosing a major/minor and program (elementary or secondary) you need to complete at Calvin.